 The 2017 authorisation of insect proteins for use in aquafeed has paved the way to new feed markets for insect producers

 In its scientific opinion dated from 8 October 2015, the European Food Safety Authority (EFSA) concluded that the ‘possible occurrence of microbiological hazards in insect protein sources is expected to be comparable to their occurrence in other non-processed sources of protein of animal origin’.

 The above opinion provided the basis for a revision of the feed ban rules in view of authorizing the use of insect proteins in feed for farmed animals:

-- The Regulation No 2001/999 (Annex IV) amended by the Regulation 2017/893 (Annex X) indeed authorises the use of insect proteins originating from seven insect species – namely black soldier fly (Hermetia illucens), common housefly (Musca domestica), yellow mealworm (Tenebrio molitor), lesser mealworm (Alphitobius diaperinus), house cricket (Acheta domesticus), banded cricket (Gryllodes sigillatus) and field cricket (Gryllus assimilis) – in feed for aquaculture animals.
-Adopted by the European Commission on 24 May 2017, the text entered into effect on 1st July 2017.
+- The Regulation No 2001/999 (Annex IV) amended by the Regulation 2017/893 (Annex X) indeed authorises the use of insect proteins originating from seven insect species – namely black soldier fly (Hermetia illucens), common housefly (Musca domestica), yellow mealworm (Tenebrio molitor), lesser mealworm (Alphitobius diaperinus), house cricket (Acheta domesticus), banded cricket (Gryllodes sigillatus) and field cricket (Gryllus assimilis) – in feed for aquaculture, poultry and swine animals.

 Download Regulation (EU) No 2017/893 amending Annexes I and IV to Regulation (EC) No 999/2001(see notably Annex IV, section F) and Annexes X, XIV and XV to Regulation (EU) No 142/2011 (see notably Annex X, chapter II section 1